jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 Service Implementations
 -----------------------

 The implementation of a service would involve mostly *message transformation* and *transmission*.
 Data is received through some communication protocol, the message format is parsed and then converted to a [`Canonical` model](#canonical-model).
-Conversely, [`Canonical` models](#canonical-model) are converted back to a specific message format and the sent over a communication protocol.
+Conversely, [`Canonical` models](#canonical-model) are converted back to a specific message format and sent over a communication protocol.

 Multi-Dispatch